NexGenCloud/hyperstack-sdk-javascript/docs/CallbacksApi.md

 ## updateVolumeCallback

-> AttachCallbackResponse updateVolumeCallback(id, payload)
+> AttachCallbackResponse updateVolumeCallback(volumeId, payload)

 Update volume callback

 Updates the callback URL for a specified volume.
 Provide the new callback URL in the request body, along with the ID of the associated volume in the path.
-For additional information on volume callback URLs, [**click here**](https://infrahub-doc.nexgencloud.com/docs/features/webhooks-callbacks).
+For additional information on volume callback URLs, [**click here**](https://docs.hyperstack.cloud/docs/api-reference/core-resources/volumes/volume-callbacks/update-callback-volume/).

 ### Example